Code-Institute-Submissions/SaraSanchezz-1MilestoneProject/README.md

 * Mozilla Firefox
 * Safary

-I have also used the Inspect tool from Google Chrome to text the responsiveness of the website in different size devices.
+I have also used the Inspect tool from Google Chrome to testt the responsiveness of the website in different size devices and manually tested in iPhone 6, 7 Plus , 8 , xs, 12 pro, MacBoock Pro 15", Asus VivoBook 14.5", HP Envy 21" , Ipad 3 and Ipad Pro 5.

+* Navbar from medium and small devices converts into a dropdown menu.
+* The card containers from Bootstrap that have been used to organize de layout of the resume, projects and contact pages from medium and small devices screen sizes the number of columns used per card is larger in a way it only shows one card at a time.
+* Footer text and Menu items are hooverable changing color.
+* The send button on the contact page is linked to an email extension.

 ## Deployment ##